 On a funny side note, American tradition is to wear green on St. Patrick’s Day to disguise yourself from leprechauns.
 They say everyone is Irish on St. Patrick’s Day so get decked out in green, have fun celebrating at the parade, and then visit one of New York’s authentic Irish pubs!

 - Additional info on the Macy’s Thanksgiving Day Parade

 - Additional info on the St. Patrick’s Day Parade

 5. Treat yourself to a luxury hot chocolate

 Winter is a great time to treat yourself to an artisan hot chocolate.
 Thankfully, there are plenty of places around the city to get your hot cocoa fix.
 What better treat than warming up to a steaming mug of chocolate after walking around in the cold for hours on end?
 Somehow hot chocolate sounds so much better than coffee during the freezing cold winter months.

-Max Brenner is a fantastic cafe which serves numerous creative hot cocoa varieties (try the Italian thick!), plus sundaes, milkshakes, foundues, and even chocolate pizzas!
+Max Brenner is a fantastic cafe which serves numerous creative hot cocoa varieties (try the Italian thick!), plus sundaes, milkshakes, fondues, and even chocolate pizzas!
 For something a bit more luxurious, check out Le Maison du Chocolat located right near Rockefeller Center.
 This chocolatier makes the best truffles and macarons.
-The staff will treat you to a free tuffle as you walk in.
+The staff will treat you to a free truffle as you walk in.
 However, you will not want to leave without indulging in the most decadent hot chocolate in town.
 It’s a real winner!